-February seems to be the time of the year when the winter blahs really set in.
+February seems to be the time of the year when the "winter blahs" really set in.
 It's that time of year in which we tend to find ourselves with frozen toes, antsy kids, and no more ideas.

 What can you do to inject a little life into this shortened month?

-A garden is a great way for your students to observe science face to face, but they do take a bit of planning.
-You can set aside a day or two this month to plan out your garden plots.
+A garden is a great way for your students to observe plant science face-to-face, but they do take a bit of planning.
+Set aside a day or two this month to plan out your garden plots.

 They will love all the hands-on explorations and you will enjoy a day out of the house.
 Be sure to check for any discounts, as many science museums have special offers for homeschoolers.

 Many of us have old electronics collecting dust around the house, like old phones, remotes, or even TV's.
-You could spend an afternoon taking apart these discarded items to see how they work.
+Spend an afternoon taking apart these discarded items to see how they work.